RhahiSpace/web-repl/content/dream/changing-backend.md

 This is the spicy option.
 Part of the reason why I picked Julia was that I have access to various high-performant numerical software suite at hand, with good prototyping speed and without the high learning curve of Rust.
 Maybe it is a great opportunity, still.
 After all, programming in KSP is how I learned programming in general.
 I am a bit concerned about the maturity and buggy-ness of the Rust crate for KRPC, though, so I will ask around.

+The problem with Rust program client is that I will lose the ability to interactively control the rocket.
+Not a big issue, but it's one feature lost.

 ## The conclusion?

 Not decided.
 Come back later.